Pumpkin Pie Oatmeal

 - Pumpkin pie spice: store-bought, or homemade

-Overnight night are oats that you can prepare in a jar the night before so they’re ready to enjoy in the morning.
+Overnight oats are oats that you can prepare in a jar the night before so they’re ready to enjoy in the morning.
 They can also be enjoyed hot or cold.

 You can make this recipe into overnight oats by using equal part oats and oat milk, and use slightly less pumpkin (1/4 cup). you can also add in some yogurt of choice and a tbsp of chia seeds.